Color note: The Command Centurion armor is a deep gold, nearly copper.

 -The Command Centurions never drew their swords on screen.
 It is unknown if they had silver or golden blades... however speculation is they would be silver, to help reduce production time and costs.

--Short sword constructed of either golden-painted wood or golden plated plastic (an actual metal blade is of course possible, but not recommended for safety reasons)
+(an actual metal blade is of course possible, but not recommended for safety reasons)

 -Matching golden plated scabbard is worn on plain black leather belt (buckle worn on the back)